jessemillar/gautomata/README.md

 ```

 ## Notes
 This repository uses [`gvt`](https://github.com/FiloSottile/gvt) for package management.
-Below is a list of dependencies and their versions that can be found in the `/vendor`
+Below is a list of dependencies and their versions that can be found in the `/vendor` directory.
 ```
 gvt fetch -tag v2.2.5 gopkg.in/alecthomas/kingpin.v2
 ```